-"Shot Group Analysis" is an exciting feature, found only in Orion, that helps shooters better understand how they are shooting.
-When a shooter only shoots one shot per aiming bull it is difficult for him or her to know if his or her group is centered, what shape the group is in, or how big or small the group is.
-Shot group analysis uses statistical analysis techniques to calculate and display a shooter's core group.
+"Shot Group Analysis" is an exciting feature, found only in Orion, that helps athletes better understand how they are shooting.
+When a athlete only shoots one shot per aiming bull it is difficult for him or her to know if his or her group is centered, what shape the group is in, or how big or small the group is.
+Shot group analysis uses statistical analysis techniques to calculate and display an athlete's core group.

-Score is only one method for a shooter to know how well he or she is doing.
-Score alone does not tell a shooter or coach much information about what needs to be improved.
-Alternatively, shot group analysis can tell a shooter where his or her group is centered, if the group round or elongated, and how large the group is.
+Score is only one method for a athlete to know how well he or she is doing.
+Score alone does not tell an athlete or coach much information about what needs to be improved.
+Alternatively, shot group analysis can tell a athlete where his or her group is centered, if the group round or elongated, and how large the group is.
 Orion displays this information both graphically and analytically in the individual score report or the in-program shot group form.

 Consider the following information that can be learned from this report.

-•Graphically, the light shaded blue ellipse is the shooter's statistical representation of his or her group.
-It displays the area that 90\% of a shooter's shots were statistically located within.
+•Graphically, the light shaded blue ellipse is the athlete's statistical representation of his or her group.
+It displays the area that 90\% of a athlete's shots were statistically located within.

 •The lines within the shot group ellipse are the major and minor axes, and correspond to the center of the group.